mikecornflake/uBee512Launcher/README.md

   + Implement a "Mount ZIP" that extracts the DSK, then actually mounts that DSK in the CP/M system
 + Add support for Microbee Peripherals (Beetalker etc)
 + Add support for **UBEEDISK** tools (to be honest, this means learning them first)
-+ I keep thinking about adding ability for users to define their own system macros (by first copying an existing).
++ I keep thinking about adding ability for users to define their own System Definitions (by first copying an existing).
 + (Library): Write a CommandLine+Params_As_String to CommandLine+Array_of_Param
++ Expand disks.alias and roms.alias to a full UI for each - offering ability to QC/add/edit/delete entries

 ## Long Term
 (_dreamer! you're nothing but a dreamer_)